Diabetes Prevention Guide

 You lead a sedentary life

 We all sit too much.
 In fact, research suggests the majority of us spend more than half of each day sitting.
 That alone dramatically ups the risk for diabetes — and not only because physical inactivity contributes to weight gain.
 A sedentary lifestyle also exacerbates insulin resistance, experts say.
-A large review of studies published in the journal Medicine & Sport Science suggests a 112 percent greater relative risk for type 2 diabetes associated with a sedentary lifestyle.
+A large review of studies published in the journal Medicine and Sport Science suggests a 112 percent greater relative risk for type 2 diabetes associated with a sedentary lifestyle.

 To prevent diabetes — especially if you have prediabetes — the ADA recommends at least 150 minutes per week of moderate-intensity aerobic activity (like brisk walking) and two to three strength-training sessions each week.
 But here’s the rub: You can meet the ADA’s recommendation for exercise and still be at risk for diabetes if you don’t break up prolonged bouts of sitting throughout the day.
 That’s why the ADA also suggests getting up every half hour and doing some form of activity for a few minutes, whether it’s stretching, jumping rope or walking in place.